 Setting up an ECE service

-Setting up an early childhood education (ECE) service is a big undertaking.
+Setting up an early learning service is a big undertaking.
 Essentially it's setting up a business.

 You'll also need a good understanding of business practices and what's required when receiving government funding.

 For an early learning service, making a positive difference in young children’s lives depends on:

 - the quality of staff-child interaction

 - a supportive environment for children to work together

 To set up a quality early learning service, you will also need to put time, planning and effort into effective communication with parents, whānau and communities.